Entropy Moduli and Support-Sensitive BKM Coercivity for Rank-Deficient Non-Commutative Markov Semigroups: Discussion

 \section{Discussion}

-\paragraph{What is proved.} For any Davies semigroup satisfying Assumptions~\ref{ass:secular}--\ref{ass:MLSI}, and any initial state with $c_0>0$ satisfying conditions~\eqref{eq:LC}--\eqref{eq:CD} over $[0,T^*]$, the entropy-to-activation modulus~\eqref{eq:modulus-A} holds and the bottleneck rate~\eqref{eq:bottleneck} follows.
-The result is trajectory-level: it applies to each trajectory satisfying the stated conditions without requiring a global geometric property of the state space.
-The coherence-population separation (Theorem~\ref{thm:CPS}) holds for any block-diagonal reference state, not only for the regularized $\sigma_\varepsilon$.

-\paragraph{The classical limit.} For incoherent initial states ($c_0=0$), $\cA(\rho_t)=\sqrt{\varepsilon_Q(\rho_t)}$ decays by classical population relaxation.
-Pinsker's inequality holds without logarithmic correction and the certified rate is purely exponential.
-The $1/\sqrt{\alpha t}$ correction is a quantum effect driven by $P$--$Q$ coherence.
+\paragraph{Summary.} Section~\ref{sec:entropy-activation} derives entropy--activation bounds from a support-sensitive coherence modulus near rank-deficient boundaries.
+Theorem~\ref{thm:split} separates coherence and population contributions without requiring coherence dominance, while Theorem~\ref{thm:absorbing} gives an explicit absorbing-regime estimate.
+For Davies semigroups satisfying the additional assumptions of Section~\ref{sec:main}, Corollary~\ref{thm:main} applies these structural bounds along trajectories for which the local support, coherence-dominance, and entropy-budget hypotheses remain valid.
+The coherence--population decomposition of Theorem~\ref{thm:CPS} applies more generally to arbitrary block-diagonal reference states.

-\paragraph{Limitations.} The theorem does not cover: (i)~incoherent initial states ($c_0=0$); (ii)~times beyond $T^*$ when coherence dominance fails; (iii)~models where Assumption~\ref{ass:secular} fails, e.g., due to nearly degenerate Bohr frequencies in the cross-boundary pairs $(p,e)$.
-Characterizing the crossover from the coherence-dominated window to the Pinsker regime is open.
-The local condition~\eqref{eq:LC} and the coherence-dominance condition~\eqref{eq:CD} are genuine restrictions whose verification in a given model requires checking specific trajectories, not only inspecting the generator.
+\paragraph{Limitations.} The results do not apply to incoherent initial states (\(c_0=0\)), to times beyond the coherence-dominance window \(T^*\), or to models where Assumption~\ref{ass:secular} fails, for instance due to nearly degenerate cross-boundary Bohr frequencies.
+The local condition~\eqref{eq:LC} and the coherence-dominance condition~\eqref{eq:CD} are genuine trajectory-level hypotheses.
+The logarithmic enhancement mechanism is specific to the near-boundary regime and does not yield a universal comparison with Pinsker-type inequalities.